 What is a Shipper’s Declaration?

 The shipper’s declaration details what is being shipped, the danger level, and the required labeling, packing and transportation method.
-An example a shipper’s declaration of HAZMAT shipment is below:

 9 Classes of HAZMAT & Required Labeling